bluewmist/operating-system/README.md

 - [three easy pieces](https://pages.cs.wisc.edu/~remzi/OSTEP/)
 - [csapp](https://github.com/wangmu0115/Book-CSAPP/blob/master/_Attachments/Computer_Systems_A_Programmers_Perspective(3rd).pdf)

-The main goal is to try implementing the concepts when possible.
-I will be working on the homework section of the book Three-Easy-Pieces for practice.
+The main goal is to try implementing the concepts when possible so I assume you have basics of C. I will be working on the homework section of the book Three-Easy-Pieces for practice.
 I will be extensively using the Search Engine and LLMs to improve my understanding on a particular concept if necessary.

 I will be taking brief notes in markdown format on Obsidian which will be uploaded to this repository.
+I will just mention the main topics that were discussed in the lesson, you need to utilise the book or search online to study it further which fulfils this project's goal of active learning.

 Beyond the books, I'll implement extra projects that reinforce key operating system concepts, aiming to provide a well-rounded understanding.

 Contributions are always welcome.
 If you're also passionate about learning fundamental CS concepts, feel free to enhance this repository.
-Together, we can build a resource that supports learning OS and CS fundamentals before moving into more abstract technologies, encouraging creativity in problem-solving.
+Together, we can build a resource that supports learning CS fundamentals before moving into more abstract technologies, encouraging creativity in problem-solving.

-I am new to both writing long-form content and maintaining a big project so pardon my errors and I would like your critical feedback to help me grow.
+I am new to both writing notes, documentation and maintaining a big project so pardon my errors and I would like your critical feedback to grow.